 B.S.
 (Biomedical Sciences), 2016, University of North Florida, Jacksonville, FL

 Alex is a graduate from Iowa State University where he obtained his Master of Science in biomedical sciences.
 Alex’s interests lie in veterinary medicine and he hopes to pursue a career in the field sometime in the near future.
-He joined the Ramachandran lab to gain a better understanding of how animals can be used as models for advancements in both biomedical research and veterinary medicine.
-In his free time, Alex enjoys taking long jogs, playing soccer, and spending time with his dog, Noodle.
+He joined the Ramachandran lab in July 2018 and has since gained a better understanding of how animals can be used as models for advancements in both biomedical research and veterinary medicine.
+In his free time, Alex enjoys taking long jogs, playing soccer, and spending time with his dog, Bean.

 Katy Alek, Research Assistant

 B.S.
 (Neuroscience), 2018, University of Pittsburgh, Pittsburgh, PA